Please Join Us for MLRI's First Annual

 Welcome to the Massachusetts Law Reform Institute

 The Massachusetts Law Reform Institute (MLRI) is a statewide nonprofit poverty law and policy center.
 Its mission is to advance economic, racial and social justice through legal action, policy advocacy, coalition building, and community outreach.
-MLRI specializes in large-scale legal initiatives and systemic reforms that address the root causes of poverty, remove barriers to opportunity, promote economic stability and create a path to self-sufficiency for low-income individuals and families.
+MLRI specializes in large-scale legal initiatives and systemic reforms that address the root causes of poverty, remove barriers to opportunity, and create a path to economic stability and mobility for low-income individuals, families and communities.

 In addition, MLRI serves as the statewide poverty law support center for the Massachusetts civil legal services delivery system, providing expertise and support to local legal aid programs and also to social service, health care and human service providers, and other community organizations that serve low income people.